A message from Dean Mootz

 - Our students benefit from the involvement of alumni with the school, creating a distinctive community feeling.

-During this exciting time in legal education I am proud to join the vibrant community of Pacific McGeorge.
+During this exciting time in legal education I am proud to join the vibrant community of McGeorge.
 My wife and I live on campus, as part of the residential community on our beautiful 13-acre campus.
 There is a unique feeling here, and I hope that you visit and experience it.

 Please stay in touch with the school through this website, or through our Facebook, Twitter, Youtube and Flickr sites.
-I hope that you will join with me to continue the excellence that defines Pacific McGeorge.
+I hope that you will join with me to continue the excellence that defines McGeorge.

 Francis J. Mootz III